 As a guide to Biogas Digestate, we cannot do better to start with a definition.
 Biogas digestate is the material left over after the anaerobic digestion of an organic (carbon-based material) feedstock.
 The anaerobic digestion process produces two primary outputs.

 These are digestate and biogas.
 Digestate leaves the digester tank as a mixture of water and solids.
-I followed to drop to the ground, water runs out freely from the fibrous solid content.
+It flows out to drop to the ground, where water runs out freely from the fibrous solid content.

 The Evolution of Digestate

 Digestate is produced from the start of the reaction when the initial breakdown of the complex chemicals which were in each cell when alive, begins.

 The cells are broken open during acidogenesis, and methanogenesis (the biogas/methane-making stage) and each stage has a different chemical character.

 Digestate is technically not the same as compost.
 This confuses many people because it certainly resembles it both in its chemical and physical qualities.